DeltaAnalytics/machine_learning_for_good/README.md

 1. Have a solid understanding of the fundamental statistical and programming that underlying common data science methods.
 2. Be able to communicate with other data scientists using technical terms.
-3. Write code to clean, process, analyze, and visualize real world data.
+3. Write code to clean, process, analyze, and visualize real-world data.

 Who is our target student?
 ----